mitthrawnuruodo/ghc-js1-4.3-UpdateHTML/README.md

 ### Level 2:

-a) Using JS, change the mouse pointer (cursor) to a pointer.
+a) Using JS, change the mouse pointer (cursor) to a pointer, when hovering a list item.

 b) Add [`data-*` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for name, location and url for all `<li>` items.